How much does digital signage actually cost?

 The second thing to check is what this fee actually includes.
 You will find a wide range of license costs.
 On the cheaper end of the spectrum, you will be paying for access to software and nothing else.
 Support, training, and importantly any future updates or upgrades might be excluded at additional costs.
 It’s important to ask for transparency.
 In particular, support and adequate training is something you shouldn’t skimp out on.
 If you end up investing in a solution that goes wrong or one that you struggle to operate, you are wasting your money.
 Any support calls you have to then pay for can quickly rack up and undo your initial savings.

 At TrouDigital, we offer a range of digital signage pricing to suit organisations and projects of all shapes and sizes.
-Our software licenses start at £48/month per licence (additional licences are billed at £16 per month), and are discounted further as your network size grows.
+Our software licenses start at £16 per screen/mo (additional licences are billed from £16 per month), and are discounted further as your network size grows.
 We also offer exclusive discounts for education, healthcare and charities.

 Going digital doesn’t have to break the bank!
 You can find out more information on our pricing packages here.
 Or get in touch with a digital signage expert today and discuss your project by clicking the button below.